radiantlogic-v8/documentation-new/documentation/deployment/configuration-promotion.md

 ## Things to consider

+- Source and target environments must be running the same version of the Identity Data Management software.
+Before exporting or importing configurations, ensure all environments are patched to the same version.

 - Any caches impacted by import will be automatically disabled.
 In such cases, after an import, you will see a warning notice that asks you to reinitialize the cache.

   As you may have to reinitialize and reconfigure persistent cache, we recommend that you only perform configuration promotions during maintenance windows.